 To find out what that looks like for your child, your judge will examine several different child custody factors, including:

-- Your child’s emotional and physical needs.
+- Your children’s needs, both emotional and physical.

 - Your child’s age and preferences (if they are over twelve).